Curated OER

 Quilting in Mathematics

 Students use formulas to find the area of geometric shapes.
-In this measurement activity, students create a table of formulas for finding the area and perimeter of various shapes.
+For this measurement lesson, students create a table of formulas for finding the area and perimeter of various shapes.
 Students read the book Eight Hands Round, and find the...

 Curated OER